 In most cases, the problem is in bad snare wiring.
 The space between the ends of the snare wire sets and the drum shell should be even and that’s the first thing you should check.
 Also, you can rotate the snare, to keep wires away from toms.
 Of course, you can always purchase higher-quality snare wires, it could help.

-For instance, your snare mic and overhead mic and in close proximity but the sound of hitting your snare reaches the snare mic sooner than the overheads.
+For instance, your snare mic and overhead mic are nearby but the sound of hitting your snare reaches the snare mic sooner than the overheads.
 This causes the waveform of each mic to cancel each other and the resulting sound seems to lack punch and definition.

 The best way to deal with phase is to use an appropriate distance ratio like the 3:1 recording technique.
 Since the drums use multiple mics, some level of phase is inevitable even with good placement.
 But you must take every possible measure when you set up the mics to ensure as little of it as possible.